Bourbon for Good: The Maker’s Mark B Corp Journey

 In addition to having a regenerative certification, Maker's Mark also became a certified B Corp at the end of 2021.

-While some other whiskey makers have also achieved B Corp status, Maker’s Mark claims to be the world’s largest distillery that’s a B Corp, as well as being the first in Kentucky’s Bourbon Country to achieve this certification.
+While it's not the first whiskey maker to achieve B Corp certification, Maker's Mark claims to be the largest distillery in the world that's a B Corp, as well as being the first in Kentucky's Bourbon Country to achieve B corporation certification.

-Becoming a B Corp requires a high level of positive practices across areas like the environment, governance, and community.
+The major milestone of becoming a B Corp requires a high level of positive practices across areas like the environment, governance, and community, as measured through the B Impact Assessment.
 It also involves making “a legal commitment by changing their corporate governance structure to be accountable to all stakeholders, not just shareholders,” explains B Lab, the nonprofit behind B Corps.

-Achieving B Corp status ties back to Maker’s Mark’s founding vision of not only creating a great product but also giving back to society and being active in the community, says Samuels.
+The Maker's Mark team's tireless efforts to achieve B corp certification tie back to the brand's founding vision of not only creating a great product but also being committed to community and philanthropic efforts, says Samuels.

 “We want to be a brand that points out into the world and is a force for good, beyond our direct benefit,” he adds.